btkrausen/vault-codespaces/labs/lab_approle_auth_method.md

 # Validate that AppRole is already enabled at the approle/ path
 vault auth list

+# Enable AppRole if not yet enabled
+vault auth enable approle
 ```

 2. Create policy for the app: